B-Prod/capkopper_multilingual/README.md

 memory_limit (php.ini) is set to at least 128M and your MySQL max_allowed_packet (my.cnf) is at least 32M.

-## ISSUES

-This issue needs to be fixed: https://www.drupal.org/node/2183937

 ## UPDATING THE DISTRIBUTION

 Please have a look on this article regarding Panopoly: